srosanba/sas-statrep/README.md

 # Getting Started with LaTeX (~30 minutes)

+LaTeX, which is pronounced `Lah-tech` or `Lay-tech` (to rhyme with `blech` or `Bertolt Brecht`), is a document preparation system for high-quality typesetting.
+It is most often used for medium-to-large technical or scientific documents but it can be used for almost any form of publishing.

 1. Install [MikTeX](https://miktex.org/download) (~5 minutes)
    1. This is the basic LaTeX software for Windows.
    1. During the install, change the following.